ivanvoitovych/viewi-reactphp-demo/README.md

  - Install ReactPHP Http `composer require react/http`
  - Create `server.php` file for server code
- - Create `public` folder for serving static and public files
+ - Create a `public` folder for serving static and public files
  - Install Viewi `composer require viewi/viewi`
  - Create a demo application if you don't have any `vendor/bin/viewi new -e`

 ## Configuration

-To run Viewi application you need to tell Viewi where to put its compiled files.
+To run a Viewi application you need to tell Viewi where to put its compiled files.
-It should be public folder.
+It should be a public folder.

-In this case it is `public` folder:
+In this case, it is a `public` folder:

  `PageEngine::PUBLIC_ROOT_DIR => __DIR__ . '/../public/'`